unicef-drp/CME.plot/README.md

 You can install the developing version from Github.
 If this repo is set as private, you could download the repo and compile the library locally.

-All the scripts are also combined into the `Code/R` for internal users so could be sourced locally too
+All the scripts are also combined into the `Code/R` for internal users so could be sourced locally too: when load the code using `LoadLibrariesAndCodes` set argument `load.CME.plot` to be `TRUE` to load scripts and data from this package)

 ``` r
 devtools::install_github("unicef-drp/CME.plot")